min2ha/ukwa-site/content/target/60543/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Digital, Culture, Media and Sport Committee: The potential impact of Brexit on the creative industries, tourism and the digital single market

 Maintaining access to talent, UK production tax credits, and getting clarity around regulatory equivalence with the EU, are vital to resolving concerns about Brexit.